-Most of my tutorials use felt in its natural state, but a few tutorials (like those for lettuce or potato chips) call for the felt to first be treated so it’s a little stiffer in order to hold shape and take on the specific form needed for the project.
-Rather than include these instructions within each of the tutorials calling for stiffer felt, I’ve collected the various methods I use here in one article, outlined below.
+Most of my tutorials use felt in its natural state, but a few tutorials (like those for lettuce or potato chips) call for the felt to first be treated so it’s a little stiffer.
+Stiffened felt can hold a 3-D shape needed for more complex felt projects.

 Four Ways to Stiffen Felt:

 pros: inexpensive, chemical-free, range of stiffness